SobihMohamed/BookStore-Database-Task-1-DEPI/README.md

 This project is a relational database design and implementation for an online bookstore.
 It handles books, authors, categories, customers, and order processing.
 The schema is designed with data integrity in mind, ensuring prices and stock levels cannot be negative, email addresses remain unique, and historical pricing is preserved in order records regardless of future price changes.

-## Tasks Completed

-All 14 tasks including schema design, data insertion, and complex queries (Joins, Aggregations, Views, and Stored Procedures) have been successfully implemented.
-The full implementation can be found in the attached `.sql` file.

-## Entity Relationship Diagram (ERD)

-The database structure is visualized below:

 ```mermaid
 erDiagram
     CATEGORIES ||--o{ BOOKS : contains